The Photographers' Gallery and Workshop: Legacy

 In the 1970s, with the decline of the pictorial magazines and a consequent crisis in photojournalism and documentary photography, a revival of the pre-WW2 interest in photography as a fine art was a world-wide phenomenon, as it was in Australia.
 In 1972, Beatrice Faust, in reviewing Two Views of Erotica: Henry Talbot/Carol Jerrems at Brummels Gallery in Nation Review urged;

 The Photographers' Gallery and Workshop, because of its policy of sourcing and promoting established international work of a high standard, was well placed when percipient private collectors were entering the market in fine photographic prints, and major Australian institutions were initiating collections of photography.

 The inaugural curator of the new photography department Jennie Boddington at the newly (1968) re-housed National Gallery of Victoria; Alison Carroll and Ian North of the Art Gallery of South Australia (which had begun to collect photography as a distinct discipline from the mid-1920s, its building expanded in 1962, refurbished 1979); and David Moore and Wes Stacey at the Australian Centre for Photography (est. 1973); all purchased from the Photographers' Gallery, with special interest in American and European works, along with the National Gallery of Australia, which though not built and opened until 1982, had started a photography collection in 1972.
 Its director James Mollison turned the sponsorship of the tobacco company Philip Morris International to the acquisition of Australian photography.
 These sales contributed significantly to the standing and survival of the Gallery, particularly in its early years of the 1970s and 1980s.

 An archive of The Photographers' Gallery and Workshop is maintained by Heimerman's partner, Barbara Derrick.

 Exhibitions

+The Gallery under the management of Cox, Williams, McNicol and Thyssen held exhibitions including

 Other solo or group exhibitions at the Gallery presented photographers Paul Hopper and Ingeborg Tyssen.
 In 1982 The Photographers' Gallery presented Aaron Siskind at Reconnaissance in Fitzroy in a joint venture.